meemimos/learning/README.md

-# learning
+# learning javascript
-javascript learn codes
+These are my javascript learn codes